MalSight-Sec/SOC/README.md

 ⇒ Shortly, this process explains create two Snapchats, one created without malware execute, and another one is created after the malware executes

-⇒ If the changes case shows that is process runs ok, let's see
+⇒ If the changes case shows that the process runs ok, let's see

 #### Install the autoruns module in PowerShell